Prussian Quartets (Mozart): Historical background

 While Mozart was composing these quartets he was also working on a set of sonatas for the King's daughter, Princess Friederike (K. 576 was the only one completed).
-He was paid 100 Friedrichsd’or for his work.
+He was paid 100 Friedrichs d’or for his work.
 But thereafter Mozart received no more of his promised fees.
 In effect Mozart withheld the dedication and engraved the piece at his own expense as he wrote in a letter to his friend and fellow freemason Michael von Puchberg: "...
 I am meanwhile composing...six quartets for the King, all of which Kozeluch is going to engrave at my expense."

-Mozart never dedicated the pieces to the Prussian King, so the title of these quartets has originated from his private 'thematic catalogue' of his own work (which he was keeping at the time).
+Mozart never dedicated the pieces to the Prussian King, so the title of these quartets has originated from his private thematic catalogue of his own work (which he was keeping at the time).
 He entered K. 575 as "A quartet for 2 violins, viola, and cello, for his Majesty the King of Prussia".
 He did not mention the King of Prussia in his entries for K. 589 and K. 590.